-- Stock Island Reverse Osmosis Facility (\$50M) will greatly help in emergency situations. - Distribution Main on Simonton, Front and Whitehead (\$2M) streets is underway and well-coordinated with the City. - Stock Island Pump Station (\$7M) will maintain water pressure and power resiliency. - Key West Administration Building Replacement (\$22M) will not affect water supply - Stock Island Garage Replacement (\$420K) will not affect water supply
+- Stock Island Reverse Osmosis Facility (\$50M) will greatly help in emergency situations. - Distribution Main on Simonton, Front and Whitehead (\$2M) streets is underway and wellcoordinated with the City. - Stock Island Pump Station (\$7M) will maintain water pressure and power resiliency. - Key West Administration Building Replacement (\$22M) will not affect water supply - Stock Island Garage Replacement (\$420K) will not affect water supply

-The City of Key West will continue to work with FKAA on the Findings and Recommendations (Figure C.4.2.1) from their draft 20-Year Water System Master Plan (Provided March 2020).
+The City of Key West will continue to work with FKAA on the Findings and Recommendations (Figure 4.2.1) from their 20-Year Water System Capital Improvement Master Plan.